 First call resolution determines how efficiently an agent has resolved an issue on a customer’s first call.
-This aims to avoid the customer from calling back, getting transferred often, or escalating the issue.
+This aims to prevent the customer from calling back, getting transferred often, or escalating the issue.

-When a customer calls, they are reminded that their calls are recorded to ensure its quality.
-This indicator is measured through the percentage of customers resolving their issue when they first called over the total number of resolved issues in a period.
+When customers call, they are reminded that their calls are recorded to ensure their quality.
+This indicator is measured through the percentage of representatives resolving their issues when they first called over the total number of resolved issues in a period.